-- The Nullagine CIDs are situated at the top of mesa structures, with waste to ore ratios that are moderate to low (average 1.66:1 for the remaining life of mine, based on DSO only).
-Further to a technical and economic evaluation, direct excavation with rock cutting technology (surface miners) was chosen as the preferred mining method.
+- excavation with rock cutting technology (surface miners) was chosen as the preferred mining method.
 This mining method has been employed since operations commenced in November 2010 and is considered appropriate to the geometry and style of mineralisation. - A geotechnical study was undertaken as part of the DFS.
 The study recommended an overall pit slope design of 45° on each mesa based on rock mass quality and defect orientation.
 This recommendation was incorporated in the detailed pit designs which are used at the operations.
-A 10% gradient on pit access ramps and internal pit ramps is used. - Grade control drilling is undertaken on 25m by 25m spacing with a sample length of half a metre, which is considered appropriate for the geometry and style of mineralisation and the mining equipment used.
+A 10% gradient on pit access ramps and internal pit ramps is used. - Grade control drilling is undertaken primarily on a 12.5m by 12.5m spacing with a sample length of half a metre, which is considered appropriate for the geometry and style of mineralisation and the mining equipment used.
 In areas where reconciliations have indicated higher proportions of clay, tighter grade control drilling to a spacing nominally of 10m by 10m has been identified as being required. - The use of surface miners allows selective mining resulting in minimal dilution from the edges of the orebody.
 Dilution used in the Ore Reserve estimate is based on sub-55% Fe ore within the geologically modelled ore zone.
-The dilution varies from mesa to mesa with total mining dilution accounting for 7% of the DSO Ore Reserve estimate. - Mining recovery factors were determined from historical reconciliation numbers.
+The dilution varies from mesa to mesa with total mining dilution accounting for 8% of the DSO Ore Reserve estimate. - Mining recovery factors were determined from historical reconciliation numbers.
 The estimate reflects mining recoveries decreasing for mesas approaching depletion.
-The average mining recovery used for the DSO Ore Reserve estimate was 95%. - Minimum mining width used during operations is 3.5m based on machine width (Wirtgen) and drum width (Vermeer), and minimum bench width is 20m to allow for safe and efficient load and haul activities. - Inferred Mineral Resources are not included in the Ore Reserves.
-However, it should be noted that Inferred Mineral Resource material of 1.9Mt @ 57.0% Fe, 2.3% Al2O3, 2.7% SiO2, 0.013% P, 0.009% S and 12.2% LOI is estimated to be contained within the current pit designs.
+The average mining recovery used for the DSO Ore Reserve estimate was 97%. - Minimum mining width used during operations is 3.5m based on surface miner drum width, and minimum bench width is 20m to allow for safe and efficient load and haul activities. - Inferred Mineral Resources are not included in the Ore Reserves.
+However, it should be noted that Inferred Mineral Resource material of 1.8Mt @ 57.0% Fe, 2.3% Al2O3, 2.6% SiO2, 0.013% P, 0.009% S and 12.3% LOI is estimated to be contained within the current pit designs.
 Average remaining strip ratio incl.
-Inferred Mineral Resources is 1.46:1. - The existing site infrastructure caters for the current mining method.
+Inferred Mineral Resources is 1.58:1. - The existing site infrastructure caters for the current mining method.
 The construction of internal haul roads will be required as the operation decentralises.